 Nurturing Sleep has gone from strength to strength as emotional well-being and the influence of prenatal and perinatal psychology flows through my sleep work.
 I'm finding that increasingly more families want to understand their child's behaviors at a much deeper level!

-The Nurturing Sleep 'sleep hub' is based in the beauty and tranquility of the New Forest in Hampshire, My husband and I moved to enjoy a form of "semi-retirement" in the peace and calmness of the forest, the perfect location and environment for my nurturing and emotional well-being sleep work.
+The Nurturing Sleep 'sleep hub' is now based on Romney marsh in Kent.
+I am now moving into a form of "semi-retirement" in the peace and calmness of the marsh, close to the sea, the perfect location and environment for my nurturing and emotional well-being sleep work.

 Everyday the sleep hub is busy with sleep support chats, consultations, international Skype and FaceTime support calls.
 The sleep hub is also my dedicated place for further research and study as I work to further develop the effectiveness of my work and work on my professional writing projects.